 We claim that for all pairs of vertices $i \neq j$ in $G$ except for pairs of special vertices $v \neq w$ in type 1 heavy components, one of the conditions in Lemma~\ref{lemma:extension-lemma} holds.
-Indeed, for a pair of vertices $i \neq j$ in different heavy components, $\pi$ orients at most one edge between $i, j$, the invariant properties ensure $u_i(\pi_i) \geq \beta$ and $u_j(\pi_j) \geq \beta$, and there are only light edges between $i, j$.
-In other words, condition (2) of Lemma~\ref{lemma:extension-lemma} holds.
-On the other hand, for a pair of vertices $i \neq j$ in a common heavy component (except for the special pairs of vertices $v \neq w$ in a type 1 heavy component), condition (1) of Lemma~\ref{lemma:extension-lemma} holds.
+If $i$ and $j$ belong to different heavy components, then $\pi$ orients at most one edge between them, and (P1)--(P2) ensure $u_i(\pi_i) \geq \beta$ and $u_j(\pi_j) \geq \beta$ and there are only light edges between $i, j$, which is condition (2) of Lemma~\ref{lemma:extension-lemma}.
+Otherwise, $i \neq j$ belong to the same heavy component (except for the special pairs $v \neq w$) so condition (1) of Lemma~\ref{lemma:extension-lemma} holds.

-Therefore, we can apply Lemma~\ref{lemma:extension-lemma} to all pairs of vertices $i \neq j$ except the special pairs $v \neq w$ belonging to type 1 heavy components, to obtain an EF extension of $\pi$ such that all edges between $i, j$ and self-loops at $i, j$ are oriented and neither $i$ nor $j$ envies the other.
-Since this extension is EF, we can additionally orient any unoriented self-loops toward their respective endvertices without causing envy.
+We now apply Lemma~\ref{lemma:extension-lemma} to all pairs of vertices $i \neq j$ except the special pairs $v \neq w$ belonging to a type 1 heavy component.
+This yields an EF extension of $\pi^G$ such that all edges between $i, j$ and self-loops at $i, j$ are oriented.
+Since $\pi^G$ is EF, we can orient any remaining unoriented self-loops toward their respective endpoints without causing envy.